What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 • 5-minute stretch cool-down

 Why it works: The minimal rest keeps heart rate elevated continuously for 20+ minutes.
-Full-body movements engage more muscle, potentially increasing endocannabinoid production.
+Full-body movements engage more muscle.
+Continuous circuit training can provide a sustained moderate-intensity cardiovascular challenge.

 5. Swim Session (30-40 minutes)